Supporters, collaborators and memberships

 Cancer52: The common voice for rare and less common cancers

 Cancer52 is the common voice for rare and less common cancers who work to address the inequality that rare cancers such as salivary gland cancers are subject to.
 Rare cancers are severely under represented and under-funded across all areas including policy, services and research despite 54% of UK cancer deaths being from rare and less common cancers.
-Cancer52 is an alliance of nearly 100 organisations working to address this inequality and improve outcomes for patients with these highly challenging diseases.
+Cancer52 is an alliance of over 100 organisations working to address this inequality and improve outcomes for patients with these highly challenging diseases.

 Salivary Gland Cancer UK is a Cancer52 member, regularly participating in discussions, events and working with them towards our shared goals.